williamadams1/monthlyelectricityconsumption/README.md

 -	Other features engineered included incorporating the average price (in U.S. Dollars) per kwH (in 2015 dollars) based on each household’s particular census region.
 -	The mean annual and monthly income for each household was determined based on the mean range for each binned category of household income, e.g. $20,000-$39,999 was binned as an ordinal number of 3, and was converted to $30,000 and then divided by 12 for a monthly value of 2500.
 -	The monthly income values were divided by monthly electricity costs for a percent known as the energy affordability threshold (~6-7% of monthly take home pay).
 The threshold was then dummy coded as either ‘0’ or ‘1’, depending on whether the household was above or below the energy affordability threshold.
--	Also, kwH and dollar amounts were rounded to the nearest ten, e.g. (487 kwH/month becomes 490, etc.) as a way to convert the floats to integers for more accurate interpretability and predictive accuracy.
+-	Also, KWh and dollar amounts were rounded to the nearest ten, e.g. (487 kwH/month becomes 490, etc.) as a way to convert the floats to integers for more accurate interpretability and predictive accuracy.